Amy McCurry shares from her heart what’s been going on with our family.

 While we were away, Mike and our other children had the joy of adopting a puppy.
 We named her “Kenya”.
 She has brought such happiness to our home and is a true companion for us all.
 I think it is safe to say none of us could now imagine our home without her.

-Noah now in 6th, will be 12 this Jan.
+Noah now in 6th will be 12 this Jan.
 He was thrilled to reunite with Abbey at CHMS.
-The transition started off acquiring a fun role as the character “Ziggy” in the school musical.
-He loves playing his piano and tenor sax, and hopes to join the jazz band.
+The transition started off with acquiring a fun role as the character “Ziggy” in the school musical.
+He loves playing his piano and tenor sax and hopes to join the jazz band.
 Noah’s expanding friendships and studies expose him to wonderful experiences.
 He enjoys our church’s youth group, “COW”…Cloud of Witnesses.
-When not on the football field (which remains his most happy place) he can be found with a great group of buddies at school, church or running the streets of town…literally.
+When not on the football field (which remains his most happy place) he can be found with a great group of buddies at school, church, or running the streets of town…literally.

 Mike and I celebrated our 19th year of marriage a month ago.
-We are both extremely thankful for our health and the ability to balance responsibilities, passions and our relationship.
-Mike and I both continue to enjoy serving our community in a variety of ways and I admire his genuine passion behind guiding families in the ever-important milestone of “Making Meaningful Moves” while transitioning out, and into a new home.
+We are both extremely thankful for our health and the ability to balance responsibilities, passions, and our relationship.
+Mike and I both continue to enjoy serving our community in a variety of ways and I admire his genuine passion for guiding families in the ever-important milestone of “Making Meaningful Moves” while transitioning out, and into a new home.
 In fact, his team has helped move more than 70 families so far this year.
-He also celebrated and recently retired from his five year stint as a columnist of our local paper.
+He also celebrated and recently retired from his five-year stint as a columnist for our local paper.

 We continue to rely on God’s provision and work daily at gratitude and surrendering control.
 With so many unknowns and very little ability to see the future, we rely on His faithfulness and our Hope.
 While raising these children with whom he entrusted us, honoring one another and those all around us, we seek to utilize our talents and treasures to make a difference in this gift of life and in life eternal.

 May you, the ones you love, and your treasures bring much joy in the New Year!